ljstaib/cs506-finalProject/Deliverable-5/README.md

 - Please see the "figures" folder for:
 	- An image of our current ancestry prediction model.
 	- A short video showing decadal time-lapse world graph of people emigrating to the US by country.

+## Code
+- Please see `exploration.ipynb` for a Jupyter notebook containing all of the code that we used to obtain our visualizations and results for this project.
+- Please see `Prediction.ipynb` for a Jupyter notebook containing all of our code for the prediction model that we created.

 ## How to Run
 1. Download the contents of this repository (specifically this folder).